Ethics Week

 About Ethics Week

 Ethics Week strives to actively involve students, staff and faculty in meaningful ethics conversations, encouraging a campus-wide engagement with contemporary moral challenges.
-Each day is dedicated to exploring different aspects of ethics, focusing on issues that resonate with our current societal context, such as Freedom of Speech, Artificial Intelligence, and other pertinent themes.
+The week will be dedicated to exploring various aspects of ethics, focusing on issues that resonate with our current societal context.

-Throughout the week, participants had the opportunity to engage with various themes through an array of formats, including panel discussions, workshops, and interactive sessions, all aimed at stimulating dialogue, critical thinking, and collaboration across disciplines.
+Throughout the week, participants will have the opportunity to engage with various themes through an array of formats, including panel discussions, workshops, and interactive sessions, all aimed at stimulating dialogue, critical thinking, and collaboration across disciplines.

 The 2025 event marked the inaugural Ethics Week for the campus community.
 Thank you to everyone who came together to explore the key roles that ethics plays in our professional and personal lives.
-We look forward to next year's lineup of engaging topics and sessions.
-The 2026 Ethics Week will be held Feb.
+We look forward to offering another lineup of engaging topics and sessions from Feb.
 16-20, 2026.

 2026 Ethics Week Programming